 Once query groups have been identified, search engines can have a good representation of the search context behind the current query using queries and clicks in the corresponding query group.
-This will help to improve the quality of key components of search engines such as query suggestions, result and ranking, query alterations, sessionization, collaborative search.
 For example, if a search engine knows that a current query "financial statement" belongs to a {"bank of America", "financial statement"} query group, it can boost the rank of the page that provides information about how to get a Bank of America statement instead of the Wikipedia article on "financial statement", or the pages related to financial statements from other banks.